SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 An iterable is generally something that can create an iterator of itself.
 In ruby, iterables are called enumerables.
 In most languages that have iterables, most collections are iterable, as are strings and ranges.
-Java Strings are not, JS objects aren't either.
+Java Strings are not, JS objects aren't either. in JS, the next() method returns an assoc array {
+  done: bool,
+  value: ...
+}

 <h4>Generators</h4>

 A generator is a form of iterator.
 Generators are created via a generator function (thus you control what the next() method returns), but otherwise behave like any other iterator.
+In JS, generators are indicated by a * after the function keyword.
+In JS at least, generators continue from where they left off after the last yield.
+In JS, returning or encountering an error ends the generator.
+In JS, the next() function of a generator's iterator can be passed an argument that will be assined to the yield expression.
+Returning the current iterator element yield|JS

+yield another generator (JS) yield*

 <h3>Strings<h3>